 This is a new kind of financial wellness benefit that has been introduced with the rise of electronic payments and online payroll companies.
 Some online payroll providers allow your employees to get an advance on their payroll for time they have already worked, which can be a key lifeline for hourly employees or those who live paycheck to paycheck.
 This can help employees avoid costly and predatory payday loans.

-How financial wellness benefits can help your company
+How these benefits help your company

 In an increasingly competitive labor market, having a competitive employee benefits package can be the difference between landing the employee of your dreams or losing them to a competitor.
 Financial wellness benefits can give you the edge you need in your recruiting and hiring.

-How financial wellness benefits can help your employees
+How these benefits support your employees

 Another key benefit of financial wellness is that your employees can feel less financial stress.
 The bottom line is that financially stressed employees won’t be performing to the best of their ability at work and in their personal life.
 Offering ways to reduce this employee stress will make your employees healthier, which has a huge impact on every aspect of their life.
 Employees with less stress can perform better at work and feel better in their day-to-day life.
 That’s an important reason why your benefits package simply isn’t complete without financial wellness benefits.